dotnet/runtimelab/DllImportGenerator/designs/Pipeline.md

 ## Symbol and metadata processing

-The generator processes the method's `GeneratedDllImportAttribute` data, the method's parameter and return types, and the metadata on them ([`LCIDConversionAttribute`](https://docs.microsoft.com/dotnet/api/system.runtime.interopservices.lcidconversionattribute), [`MarshalAsAttribute`](https://docs.microsoft.com/dotnet/api/system.runtime.interopservices.marshalasattribute), [struct marshalling attributes](StructMarshalling.md)).
-This information is used to determine the corresponding native type for each managed parameter/return and how they will be marshalled.
+The generator processes the method's `GeneratedDllImportAttribute` data, the method's parameter and return types, and the metadata on them (e.g. [`LCIDConversionAttribute`](https://docs.microsoft.com/dotnet/api/system.runtime.interopservices.lcidconversionattribute), [`MarshalAsAttribute`](https://docs.microsoft.com/dotnet/api/system.runtime.interopservices.marshalasattribute), [struct marshalling attributes](StructMarshalling.md)).
+This information is used to determine the corresponding native type for each managed parameter/return type and how they will be marshalled.

+A [`TypePositionInfo`](../DllImportGenerator/TypePositionInfo.cs) is created for each type that needs to be marshalled.
+This includes any implicit parameter/return types that are required for the P/Invoke, but not part of the managed method signature; for example, a method with `PreserveSig=false` requires an HRESULT return type and potentially an out parameter matching the managed method's return type.

 ## Marshalling generators